kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-04-istio-sidecars-in-kyma.md

 In Kyma's [default Istio configuration](./smsh-02-default-istio-setup-in-kyma.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
 This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both, client and server certificates, are validated to have all traffic encrypted.
 This provides each service with a strong identity, with reliable key and certificate management system.

-Another security benefit of having sidecar proxy is possibility to perform request authentication for your service.
-Istio enables [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) using JSON Web Token (JWT) validation using a custom authentication provider.
-You can learn how to secure your service using JWT in [this tutorial](../../../03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-jwt.md).
+Another security benefit of having a sidecar proxy is that you can perform request authentication for your service.
+Istio enables [request authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) with JSON Web Token (JWT) validation using a custom authentication provider.
+Learn how to [secure your service using JWT](../../../03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-jwt.md).

 ## Observability